fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/manual_101_install.rst

 	if that still fails, you could try to get the zip files, as it will at least give you a warning when it is corrupt.

-	Note that the chance of the files being corrupt in the server is pretty low, as that's something that's always checked in a new release -- but if you're suspicious about it, please contact me, so that I can double-check it.
+	Note that the chance of the files being corrupt in the server is pretty low, as that's something that's always checked in a new release -- but if you're suspicious about it, please ask in the forum, so that it can be double-checked.

 	Also, there have been reports with that error where the only solution that has been consistent has been **removing all** previous versions of pydev and then installing